 Even if a private fund adviser is exempt from registration as an investment adviser, it may be subject to other federal and securities laws.
 This post summarizes the relevant legal issues.

 The venture capital adviser exemption exempts an investment adviser that solely advises venture capital funds from registration with the SEC.
 This article describes the conditions needed to qualify for the exemption.

 For issuers using Rule 506, New York requires Rule 506 issuers to file a state-specific form called “Form 99” with the Investor Protection Bureau before selling its securities to New York investors.

 A private equity fund is an investment entity that raises capital from investors to make investments in private companies under a specified investment strategy.
 This post is an introduction to what you need to know.

-At some point while raising capital for a private fund, you will likely be asked by one or more potential investors to enter into a side letter.
-A side letter is an agreement between the fund and one particular investor to vary the terms of the limited partnership agreement with respect to that particular investor (almost always to the benefit of the investor).
+At some point, while raising capital for a private fund, you will likely be asked by one or more potential investors to enter into a side letter.
+Here are some practical pointers on the top issues you'll encounter.